-7.4 Light Duty-LEOFF II Employees
+7.4 Light Duty

 - A. On-the-Job Light Duty.
 The employer shall require light duty to be performed by any employee whose injury is the result of an on-the-job injury, subject to the approval of and limitations determined by the employee's treating physician.
 Light duty may include, but is not limited to, fire inspections.
 Light duty is not a permanent assignment, and rather is intended to provide a temporary bridge between the time of injury and returning to regular duty. - 1.
 The employer will not require work of the employee which would aggravate the condition for which the employee's duty has been limited. - 2.
 The light duty assignment shall begin seven (7) calendar days following the employer's receipt of clearance by the employee's doctor unless the employee wishes to begin earlier.
 Employees retain all contractual rights to which they would otherwise be entitled.
-A LEOFF-II employee's STD_sick leave balance shall not be charged for any supplement paid to the employee while performing a light duty assignment. - B. Off-the-Job Light Duty.
+A LEOFF-II employee's sick leave balance shall not be charged for any supplement paid to the employee while performing a light duty assignment. - B. Off-the-Job Light Duty.
 For injuries occurring off the job, the employer shall not require that employees return to work on a light duty basis.
 If employees wish to return to work on a light duty basis, they shall make such request to the Chief.
-The employer agrees to provide at least five (5) light duty assignments for injuries that occur off the job.
-Of the five (5) light duty assignments, at least two-(2) of the positions will perform Chief will determine whether a light duty assignment is available and the work associated with the assignment, which may include fire inspections as the primary focus of the light duty workpursuant to the cross-jurisdictional agreement between the Union and guild representing the Fire Marshal's Office bargaining unit.
+The Chief will determine whether a light duty assignment is available and the work associated with the assignment, which may include fire inspections pursuant to the cross-jurisdictional agreement between the Union and guild representing the Fire Marshal's Office bargaining unit. - C. Schedule and Pay.
+All light duty assignments, whether a result of on or off the job injuries, shall be on a 40-hour work week basis.
+If a 24-hour shift employee is assigned to a 40-hour work week, their pay will be calculated based on a 40-hour work week. - D. Holidays.
+24-hour shift employees working a 40-hour work week on light duty assignment shall be allowed holiday leave as outlined in Article 9 during their light duty assignment. - E. Leave Accrual.
+Suppression employees, who continue on light duty for thirty (30) days or more, will have their leave accruals converted as described in Section 5.10, and will accrue leave at the rate applicable to their light duty schedule.